Junye-Pan/RealtimeSpeechPipeline/RSPP_Section4_Rewrite_with_Rationales.md

 ### 4.3 Minimal rule set (what “runtime semantics” means)

-- **Plan freezing:** A CompiledGraph is immutable within a turn; policy/control-plane changes apply only at explicit boundaries (turn boundary or lease epoch change).
+- **Plan freezing:** A ResolvedTurnPlan is immutable within a turn; policy/control-plane changes apply only at explicit boundaries (turn boundary or lease epoch change).
 - **One terminal outcome per turn:** exactly one of `commit` or `abort` is emitted, followed by `close`.
 - **Lane priority:** ControlLane preempts everything; DataLane is latency-protected; TelemetryLane is best-effort.
 - **Bounded buffering:** Every Edge must have BufferSpec and watermarks (explicit or via profile defaults) so latency accumulation is always observable and controllable.